 \section{Abstract}

-Dusty plasma which is nothing but an admixture of electrons, ions and massive charged solid particles of sub-micron to micron sized in the background of neutrals.
-The dust grain medium exhibits fluid as well as solid-like characteristics depending on the background medium conditions.
-It supports various self-sustained non-linear dynamical structures as a result of the saturation of instabilities.
-The vortical or vortex structure in the dusty plasma medium is one of self-sustained dynamical structures that are formed either by internal instabilities or external perturbation.
-In this review report, the author discusses the theoretical, experimental, and computational research works on vortical and coherent structures in unmagnetized as well as in magnetized dusty plasma.
-The sources of vortex formation such as obstacle, ion drag shear, dust charge gradient, RT and K-H instabilities are pointed out in detail.
-The studies on the evolution of vortices by researchers are also discussed.
+Dusty plasma is an admixture of electrons, ions, and massive charged solid particles of sub-micron to micron sized in the background of neutral gas.
+The dust grain medium exhibits fluid (liquid) as well as solid-like characteristics at different background plasma conditions.
+It supports various linear and non-linear dynamical structures because of the external perturbation and internal instabilities.
+The vortical or coherent structure in the dusty plasma medium is a kind of self-sustained dynamical structure that is formed either by instabilities or external forcing.
+In this review article, the author discusses the past theoretical, experimental, and computational investigations on vortical and coherent structures in unmagnetized as well as in magnetized dusty plasma.
+The possible mechanisms to form vortices in dust grain medium are discussed in detail.
+The studies on evolution of vortices and their correlation with turbulence are also reviewed.